-‘INFECTED’: How the media scrambled to cover Trump and the first lady’s positive tests
+‘INFECTED’: How the media scrambled to cover Trump and the first lady’s positive coronavirus tests

-“[The] president of the United States has tested positive for covid-19,” he said in a grave tone.
+The “president of the United States has tested positive for covid-19,” he said in a grave tone.
 “This puts us in all new territory.”

-Trump, 74, tweeted early Friday that he and the first lady have the virus, just 32 days before the election.
-The confirmation came hours after news broke that Hope Hicks, a top Trump aide who traveled with the president this week, had tested positive early Thursday.
+Trump, 74, tweeted early Friday that he and the first lady have contracted the novel coronavirus, just 32 days before the election.
+The confirmation came hours after news broke that Hope Hicks, a top Trump aide who traveled with the president this week, had tested positive Thursday morning.

-In a pandemic that has killed more than 205,000 Americans and sickened millions more, news of the president and first lady testing positive left journalists scrambling just as much of the nation was going to bed.
+In a pandemic that has killed more than 205,000 people in the United States and sickened millions more, news of the president and first lady testing positive left journalists scrambling as much of the nation was going to bed.

 As reporters flooded Twitter, daily newspapers stopped their presses to swap in front pages with the breaking news in bold headlines — “INFECTED,” shouted the New York Daily News.
 The San Francisco Chronicle chose a more sedate, “Trump says he has virus.”

-At the Minneapolis Star Tribune, Greg Mees, the paper’s design director, was lying in bed when a colleague in the sports department called with the news.
+At the Minneapolis Star Tribune, Greg Mees, the paper’s design director, was in bed when a colleague in the sports department called with the news.
 Mees, 29, leaped up and called the paper’s printing facility, which was already running off thousands of copies of the next day’s edition.

 He didn’t quite yell, “Stop the presses!” — but close.